That-One-Nerd/BetterLightStrips/README.md

 There are a few default patterns in this library.
 They are represented as classes and follow the "builder" structure.
 Let's create a few states.

-The name of a state can technically be any object, but strings are preferred.
+The name of a state can technically be any object, but strings, integers, or enums are preferred.

 ```java
 // In Robot.robotInit()...